paviro/MagicMirror-Modules/tools/facerecognition_tester/README.md

 # Facerecognition Test Tool
+With this tool you can test if your facerecognition model is working.
 The facerecognition in this tool is based on code from [pi-facerec-box](https://github.com/tdicola/pi-facerec-box).
 The tool is only tested on a desktop computer, not on a Pi.

 ## Usage